bezurn004/Obsi-Forge-Apedia/Oracles/Characcter/OCL_Character-Drives.md

 ## Source
 SourceMaterial: "Ironsworn: Starforged"
 SourceAuthor: "Shawn Tompkin"
+SourceLink:

 ## Page
+aliases:
-Alias: "Character Drives Oracle"
+  - "Character Drives Oracle"
+  - "Character Role Oracle"
+  - "Character Goal Oracle"
+  - "Character Revealed Aspect Oracle"
-PageType: "Oracle"
+PageType: Oracle
-PageCategory: "Character"
+PageCategory: Character
 PageOrder: 3

 ## Oracle
 Oracle: Character
 OracleFocus: Drives
+OracleDescriptor: "As more information is learned about a character use these oracles to flesh out their aspects."
 ---
  # [[_OCL_Index|Oracle]] - [[_OCL_Characters|Character]]: Drives
 As more information is learned about a character use these oracles to flesh out their aspects.
-- **[[OCL_Character-Drives#Oracle: Character Role|Character Role]]:** professions or occupation for a character.
-- **[[OCL_Character-Drives#Oracle: Character Goal|Chracter Goal]]:** goals a character holds close to their heart, used to motivate their interactions through their interactions.
-- **[[OCL_Character-Drives#Oracle: Character Revealed Aspect|Revealed Aspect]]:** once you have had sufficient interactions with a character to learn more about their personality or drives.

 ## Oracle: Character Role
+> [!mechanics]- | Roll > %%GetDice%% | Guidance
+> Professions or occupation for a character.
+Generally this can be learned in simple conversations with an NPC that has some knowledge.
+However, some Role's may be more secretive, especially ones with illegal dealings. ^guidance-ISSF-Core1-0-OclCharacterRole

 | 1d100 | Result |
 |:---:|:--- |
 | 1-2 | Agent |